NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ## Split Panes (iTerm2)

-You to divide a tab into many rectangular panes, each of which is a different terminal session:
+You to divide a tab into many rectangular panes, each of which is a different terminal session.

 ### Shortcuts